 Bram at the second photographer

 It would be three more minutes before an hour had passed.
 I knew I wouldn't be able to make it, it was about two kilometers more.
 After one hour, one minute, and about 20 seconds I reached the top.
 The Alpe d'Huez isn't a real col, you can cycle up even higher to reach a village.
 Bram arrived a few minutes later, in one hour and four minutes.
 I was just as tired as when we climbed the Mont Ventoux, but recovered much faster.
-A guy came up to us to ask how long it had took us.
+A guy came up to us to ask how long it had taken us.
 It had taken him four minutes more than me.
-But he was already 62, so he thought that was really good of himself.
-Especially because he already did another mountain today.
-I decided to just let him brag, and didn't tell him we climbed about 8000 height-meters in the past three days.
+But he was already 62, so he thought that was really great of himself.
+Especially because he already climbed another mountain today.
+I let him brag and didn't tell him we climbed about 8000 altimeters in the past three days.

 Bram on top of the Alpe d'Huez

-The Alpe d'Huez was less tough than we expected given its fame.
-In a store before the real summit we wanted to buy a souvenir.
+Climbing Alpe d'Huez was less challenging than we expected given its fame.
+In a store before the actual summit we wanted to buy a souvenir.
 They mostly sold clothes and a few bicycle accessories.
 I wanted a t-shirt and as we were on our day off we could take our time.
 A good day off also isn't complete without some good music.
-The owner of the store happened to put on a CD by Pink Floyd really loud.
-I got my shirt and we stayed hovering around the store for another 15 minutes, just so we could listen to the music.
-We were the only customers and the guy clearly knew we just stayed to listen.
+The store's owner happened to put on a CD by Pink Floyd really loudly.
+I got my shirt and we stayed hovering around the store for another 15 minutes just to listen to the music.
+We were the only customers and the owner clearly knew we just stayed to listen.

 Descending without luggage took some getting used to.
 We couldn't brake hard because our rear wheel would slide away.
 Bram reached 70 km/h.
 Before the next corner we needed to break extra hard because that's where the annoying photographer was standing.
-My rear wheel started to slide and I went down sideways for a bit.
-Fortunately we both didn't fall.
-A while later I stopped to pick up my helmet from the bushes.
+My rear wheel started sliding, and I went down sideways for a bit.
+Fortunately, we both didn't fall.
+I stopped to pick up my helmet from the bushes a while later.
 Back on the campsite we took a shower.

 During our first trip to the village we had noticed two garages.
 We went over to ask if they might be able to welt my carrier.
 Both were closed.
 My carrier really needed to be fixed soon, otherwise the other half would break as well.
 From the garage we walked toward the Casino, a supermarket chain.
 Next door was a store selling all sorts of things.
 The lady working there looked confused when I walked out carrying my broken luggage carrier.

 For the third time that day we headed over to the town.
-There were two good restaurants, but first we needed to buy postcards to sent home.
+There were two good restaurants, but first we needed to buy postcards to send home.
 They didn't have nice ones anywhere.
-I did remember to bring my pen, which meant we didn't had to buy one for the first time in four years of cycling vacations.
+I remembered to bring my pen, which meant we didn't had to buy one for the first time in four years of cycling vacations.
 The restaurant didn't have room for us until seven o'clock.
 As we were hungry we ate some berry pies from the local bakery.
-There was not much else to do so we went looking for souvenirs.
+There was not much else to do, so we looked for souvenirs.

-At 19:00 we could finally eat dinner.
-We ordered the menu of the day and half a liter red wine.
-The food wasn't bad but it was way too few.
+At 19:00, we could finally eat dinner.
+We ordered the menu of the day and half a liter of red wine.
+The food wasn't bad, but it was way too few.
 Next to us arrived a Dutch family.
 We heard them talk about us, they had seen us cycling.
-In between the appetizer and the main course we had time to write the post cards.
+Between the appetizer and the main course we had time to write the postcards.

-The people next us started a conversation.
-They asked if we had come by bike and we explained the route we were cycled.
-Of course they asked if we would take the train back at the end.
+The people next to us started a conversation.
+They asked if we had come by bike and we explained the route we cycled.
+Of course, they asked if we would take the train back at the end.
 They had been on the Croix de Fer, which they said was pretty tough.
-We thought they had cycled up there, but they clarified they had driven up by car.
+We thought they had cycled up there, but they clarified that they had driven up by car.
 They were staying at the same campsite as us.

-Before we left I put a few bags of mayonnaise in my pockets.
+Before we left, I put a few bags of mayonnaise in my pockets.
 My front derailleur was completely stuck, as the outer cable had cracked and gotten rusty.
-Back at the campsite I used that to lubricate my gear shift cables.
-I didn't have a lot of trust in it, but we didn't carry any lubricant.
+Back at the campsite, I used that to lubricate my gear shift cables.
+I didn't have much trust in it, but we didn't carry any lubricant.
 After filling all the cracks and ends with mayonnaise I tried to shift gears, 'rr-rr-rr-rr-rr' my bike suddenly shifted better than before we had left home.
 That was really funny.

 It had been an exhausting rest day.
 The entire day we either walked or cycled.
-We did do all the things we had needed to do, except charging our phones.
+We did everything we needed to do except charge our phones.